vespa-mrs/vespa.io/docs/installing/install.md

 If you have any questions, feel free to ask them on [the Vespa Forum on MRS Hub](<https://forum.mrshub.org/c/mrs-software/vespa/11>).

+If you want to report a bug, please email us directly at - vespa.bugs@gmail.com.

 ## Other Useful Notes